 The whole process of capturing sunlight and using it to generate electricity requires the combination of various parts within a solar power system.

-Depending on the design of the solar system, the components can include solar panels, charge controller, battery bank, inverters, and net meter.
+Depending on the design of the solar system, the components can include solar panels, a charge controller, a battery bank, inverters, and a net meter.
 They are connected using electrical cables.
 However, the size of the electrical cable tends to vary, depending on the items that are being linked together.

 All the components are vital.
 Each plays a role in ensuring that the energy from the sun is converted into usable electricity capable of powering your home or business.
 To better understand the significance of the components in solar power systems and how they work, let’s analyze each of them individually.